 My favorite aspect of the MLAS program was that it allowed me to enroll in a variety of different classes, which represented my broad set of interests.
 The faculty and quality of classes definitely prepared me for life after graduation.
-Now I’m employed as the education coordinator for Living Lands & Waters, an environmental non-profit organization that organizes river cleanups and educational workshops along the Mississippi, Ohio, and Illinois Rivers.
-Sometimes we find some pretty strange things ....
+Now I’m employed as the Marketing and Development Director for the Spring Forward Learning Center.

 Jenna Bounds Hart (BLAS ’11), public relations, Mississippi Valley Regional Blood Center

 I very much enjoyed my course work at WIU-QC and it was beneficial for me in my current career for obvious reasons.
 Properly formatting essays translated over to writing standard operating procedures and training documents.
 Group work translated over to organizing projects involving multiple individuals or departments in a variety of locations.
 Research papers translated to researching effective training methods and organizing clear and concise training plans for employees.
 Those skills are invaluable.